aredridel/recipes/Breads/Orange Rolls.md

 mix 8 minutes kitchenaid speed 2.
 It will be a very sticky dough, and not pull away from the sides of the bowl cleanly.

 Bulk ferment 45 minutes to 1 hour.
+Knead briefly on a floured surface.

-Roll half out into an approximately 9 inch by 13 inch sheet on a floured work surfce or parchment, squaring the ends as best you can so it will make an even roll.
+Roll half out into an approximately 9 inch wide sheet, as long as you can make it on a floured work surface or parchment, squaring the ends as best you can so it will make an even roll.

-_measurements are approximate from this point_

-- 50 g brown sugar
+- 75 g brown sugar

 Coat the sheet with brown sugar and roll tightly.
-Cut log in thirds, then thirds again.
+Cut the log in thirds, then thirds again.

-Put 9 2 g slices of butter in the bottom of an 8 inch by 8 inch pan, in a 3 x 3 grid.
+Put 3 g slices of butter in the bottom of an 8 inch by 8 inch pan, in a 3 x 3 grid.
 Place a section of the log spiral side up on each slice.

 Repeat for the second half.

-Refrigerate overnight.
+Refrigerate covered overnight.
 Let them warm and finish rising, preferably to approximately double.

-Add a pat of butter to the top of each roll, cover loosely with aluminum foil.
+Add a thin slice of butter to the top of each roll, cover loosely with aluminum foil.

+_measurements are approximate from this point_

 Bake at 350 °F for 25-40 minutes, until the center is fully cooked.